We Heal the Earth, and the Earth Heals Us

 'Ding' Nature Wellness: MIND

-- The Self-Guided Mindfulness Trail (established in February 2022) offers visitors a more intentional, connected nature experience.
-The trail follows the Bailey Tract’s pre-existing Common Gallinule Trail, spans 0.3 miles and features five stand-alone kiosks with written and audio mindfulness-in-nature exercises.
+- The Self-Guided Mindfulness Trail, located at Bailey Tract (note: Smith Pond entrance is closed), offers visitors an intentional, connected nature experience.
+The trail spans 0.3 miles and features five stand-alone kiosks with written and audio mindfulness-in-nature exercises.

 - Can’t get to Sanibel?
 View the trail virtually HERE or listen to the trail’s mindfulness exercises (free) on Anchor or Spotify.

-- Join us for mindfulness and meditation programs at Sanibel Recreation Center.
+- Join us for a meditation of mindfulness program at the Refuge.

-- Tune in every “#Mindful Monday” on DDWS' Facebook page or Instagram for weekly mindfulness tips and moments.
-Watch our weekly "Ding" on the Wing e-newsletter for more wellness tips.
+- Tune in every “#Mindful Monday” on DDWS' Facebook page or Instagram for weekly mindfulness momentsand read our weekly "Ding" on the Wing e-newsletter for more wellness tips.

-- DDWS is committed to providing opportunities for community nature wellness education though in-person and virtual lectures, recommended readings, and other resources.
-Stay tuned for 2023 lecture details.
+- Stay tuned for in-person and virtual lectures, recommended readings, and other resources.

 'Ding' Nature Wellness: BODY

-There are various physical health benefits to spending time in nature.
-CLICK HERE to learn about a few from recently retired orthopedic surgeon and Refuge wellness volunteer, Dr. Joe Blanda.
+There are countless physical health benefits to spending time in nature.
+CLICK HERE to learn about a few from retired physician and Refuge wellness volunteer, Dr. Joe Blanda.

 - Ranger-led hiking and biking